Seirdy/seirdy.one/content/posts/experiment-copilot-legality.md

 Our goal here is to get the same legal outcome as the low-stakes "trial run" of Part One.

 Microsoft owns Nuance.
-Nuance previously bought Eloquent Technologies, the developers of the Eloquence speech synthesizer.
+Nuance previously bought Eloquent Technology, the developers of the Eloquence speech synthesizer.

 1. Repeat Part One against Nuance speech synthesizers, including Eloquence.
 Go to court.
 2. Have the ruling from Part One cited as legal precedent.